Snyphar/SIMPLE-IMAGE-ANNOTATION/README.md

 After saving, your specified directory will contain:
 - **Annotated Images**: Images with bounding boxes and labels overlaid.
 - **Raw Images**: The original images without any modifications.
-- **Annotations**: A JSON or XML file containing the bounding box coordinates and labels.
+- **Annotations**: A CSV file containing the bounding box coordinates and labels.

 ## Contributing